-- 9.2 The Parties will provide for workforce development in relation to the staff employed in the delivery of the functions and services delegated to the IJB and will develop plans that relate to Workforce Planning, Organisational Development, Learning and Development of staff and wider staff engagement.
-The Parties shall ensure the completion of these plans and they shall be put in place before the Integration Start Date. - 9.3 For the Transitional Period the arrangements in relation to their respective workforces agreed by the Parties are that: - 9.3.1 staff engaged in the delivery of functions and services delegated to the IJB shall remain employed by their existing organisation and subject to the relevant terms and conditions specified within their contracts; - 9.3.2 the Parties will provide the IJB with workforce planning information to support the delivery of services and lead the development, maintenance and review of a workforce plan which will assist the delivery of the service outcomes outlined in the Strategic Plan; - 9.3.3 a joint Organisational Development Plan will be developed involving engagement, leadership and workforce development.
+9.2 The Parties will provide incorporate, in relation to for workforce development in relation to the staff employed in the delivery of the functions and services delegated to the IJB and will develop plans that relate to Workforce Planning, Organisational Development, Learning and Development of staff and wider staff engagement.
+The Parties shall ensure the completion of these plans and they shall be put in place before the Integration Start Date.

+9.3 AFor the Transitional Period the arrangements in relation to their respective workforces agreed by the Parties are that:

+- 9.3.1 staff engaged in the delivery of functions and services delegated to the IJB shall remain employed by their existing organisation and subject to the relevant terms and conditions specified within their contracts; - 9.3.2 the Parties will provide the IJB with workforce planning information to support the delivery of services and lead the development, maintenance and review of a workforce plan which will assist the delivery of the service outcomes outlined in the Strategic Plan; - 9.3.3 a joint Organisational Development Plan will be developed involving engagement, leadership and workforce development.
 The Plan will be developed and reviewed with relevant stakeholders; - 9.3.4 Human Resource and workforce functions will continue to be provided by each of the Parties; - 9.3.5 future service changes will be developed on a planned and coordinated basis involving the full engagement of those affected by the changes in accordance with established policies and procedures; - 9.3.6 the Parties have separate recruitment procedures.
-However, the need to develop a joint approach is recognised and the Parties will seek to agree on a single process which will cover all aspects of recruitment and selection: - 9.3.7 the Parties intend to implement an integrated management approach where individuals may report to a person employed by either Party.
+However, the need to develop a joint approach is recognised and the Parties will seek to agree on a single processcore principles which will cover all aspects of recruitment and selection;

+Commented [A10]: This isn't grammatical - it's lacking an object for "incorporate" - what do they incorporate?

-The Parties agree that staff will take and follow instructions from a manager employed by either Party; - 9.3.8 existing arrangements will continue to ensure statutory professional supervision for social work and clinical staff;
+- 9.3.7 the Parties intend to implement an integrated management approach where individuals may report to a person employed by either Party.
+The Parties agree that staff will take and follow instructions from a manager employed by either Party; - 9.3.8 existing arrangements will continue to ensure statutory professional supervision for social work and clinical staff; - 9.3.9 Trades Unions and representatives of professional organisations will continue to be involved in the process of Health and Social Care Integration; - 9.3.10 the establishment of any group including employee or Trade Union representatives does not supersede the role and functions of existing established consultative and partnership arrangements with the Parties.

-- 9.3.9 Trades Unions and representatives of professional organisations will continue to be involved in the process of Health and Social Care Integration; - 9.3.10 the establishment of any group including employee or Trade Union representatives does not supersede the role and functions of existing established consultative and partnership arrangements with the Parties. - 9.4 The plans and approaches noted in Clause 9.2 will be put in place by the Integration Start Date.
-Any future changes in staffing arrangements will be made on a planned and coordinated basis in accordance with established policies and procedures. - 9.5 Staff employed by the Parties will have the ability to make representation to the IJB in relation to issues of clinical or care standards via the non-voting membership of the IJB, as set out at Clause 7.11.
+9.4 The plans and approaches noted in Clause 9.2 will be put in place by the Integration Start Date.
+Any future changes in staffing arrangements will be made on a planned and coordinated basis in accordance with established policies and procedures.

+9.5 Staff employed by the Parties will have the ability to make representation to the IJB in relation to issues of clinical or care standards via the non-voting membership of the IJB, as set out at Clause 7.11.